 Sintra and Cascais are relatively compact, and town centres are easy to walk around on foot.
 But many interesting attractions are a bit outside, and you might need some way to get there.

-Fortunately, there are several transport options, such as tourist bus routes, hop-on hop-off bus tours, a vintage tram, and bike-hire schemes, so there is really no reason to ever drive a rental car into Sintra and Cascais.
+Fortunately, there are several transport options, such as tourist bus routes, hop-on hop-off bus tours, a vintage tram, bike-hire schemes, and even tuk tuk tours, so there is really no reason to ever drive a rental car into Sintra and Cascais.

 Scotturb is the public transport company that operates buses in Sintra and Cascais, also connecting these two towns.
 It provides several tourist bus routes as well as hop-on-hop-off sightseeing tours.